Pay Docking for Salaried Employees

 - Whether the employer clearly explained its policy on permissible and impermissible deductions

-The employer will receive safe harbor from losing the overtime exemption if:
+The employer will receive a safe harbor from losing the overtime exemption if:

 - The employer clearly explained the policy of permissible and impermissible deductions and the complaint procedure;